 LRLP-only STA may be designed with a total receiver BW of 2 MHz

 Power consumption benefits come from the ELIMINATION of the requirement to receive in a 20MHz (or wider) channel far more than from the ABILITY to receive in a 2MHz channel.

+See submission [1] for a preliminary quantification of the possible power savings for RF and digital domain versus 20MHz channel width.

+This will enable significant reduction in power consumption when the STA’s receiver is enabled, an attempt to quantify the saving is underway and hopefully will be ready for submission at the January 2016 meeting

 2 MHz Bandwidth at the STA